alterNERDtive/LiveSplit-Elite-Magic-8-Ball-Championship/README.md

 https://forums.frontier.co.uk/threads/the-buckyball-racing-club-presents-back-to-pareco-magic-8-ball-championship-race-1.598760/

 The AutoSplitter will start the timer once you undock from Garden Ring.
 It will enforce docking at the race’s stations in the correct order.
-After 20 minutes, you get one last stop, then the timer will stop and reset once you dock back at Garden Ring.
+After 20 minutes you get one last stop, then the timer will pause and reset once you dock back at Garden Ring.

 There are two settings: